Learn to Swim: Critical response

+Distribution

+In 2022, the film was acquired for release on Netflix by Ava Duvernary's distribution company ARRAY.

 Awards

 The film was a nominee for the DGC Discovery Award at the 2021 Directors Guild of Canada awards. and was named to TIFF's annual year-end Canada's Top Ten list for 2021.

 The film received two Canadian Screen Award nominations at the 10th Canadian Screen Awards in 2022, for Best Actor (Olajide) and Best Original Song ("And Then We Don't" by Tika Simone and Casey Manierka-Quaile).
 Simone and Manierka-Quaile won Best Original Song.